phillro/angular-socket-event-handler/README.md

 Example of usage
 ============================

-First create a service for your namespace:
+First create a service for your namespace, then use the service in your controller:
 <pre><code>
 angular.module('articleServices', ['socketEventHandler']).factory('ArticleService', function ($socketEventHandler) {
-        var socketEventHandler = new $socketEventHandler({host:'http://localhost:3000/'})
+        var socketEventHandler = new $socketEventHandler({host:'http://localhost:3000/'});
         function ArticleService(eventHandler) {
             var self = this
             self.getArticles = function (params) {